 Recognize that certain populations in your workforce may need more support in dealing with their personal life circumstances than others.
-For instance, those anxiety and depression figures reported in December 2020 by the U.S. National Center for Health Statistics were higher for Latinx (46.3 percent) and Black respondents (48 percent) than the overall 42.4 percent average.
+For instance, anxiety and depression figures reported by the U.S. National Center for Health Statistics were higher for Latinx (46.3 percent) and Black respondents (48 percent) than the overall 42.4 percent average.
 For people aged 18 to 29 and 30 to 39, rates of anxiety and depression were higher still at 56.2 and 49.1 percent respectively.

 Remote workspace challenges are yet another well-documented home-life problem for many marginalized groups.
 Census data from the U.S. shows Black and Latinx families have more people living together than White households.
 For many, this translates into a lack of space, privacy, and quiet, as well as limited at-home access to technology.
 To compound mental health stressors, these same populations are three times as likely to know someone who has died from COVID.

 Bottom line: place Diversity, Equity and Inclusion initiatives on your top priority list.
 In the aftermath of the 2020 Black Lives Matter protests – as documented in the Forbes’ article “DEI Resolutions Your Company Should Commit To” – employees have become more outspoken about the discriminatory treatment they’ve experienced in the workplace.
 It’s a fundamental must that we create safe environments for people to speak up.
 Unfortunately, the stories of former Google employees April Christina Curley, a Black queer woman, and leading AI ethics researcher Dr.Timnit Gebru, are examples of individuals who spoke out about inequities and were fired as a result.